DragosTrandafir/CustomCNN_vs_ResNetFinetuning/README.md

 - Test multiple learning rates: `0.01`, `0.001`, `0.0001`
 - Compare LR schedulers: `StepLR` vs `ExponentialLR`
 - Track train/test loss and accuracy per epoch across all runs

+- You can see the wandb reports here:
+-

 ---